mikewill4/grouphouseproductions/README.md

 # grouphouseproductions
-To do:
+##To do:
-- Add content to bios and gear pages
+* Add more style to bios
-- Widen tabs
-- Change font?
+* Reset background color for contact page
+* Remove address from contact page
+* Add phone number to contact page